 the story

-Vagabonding is a round-the- world travelogue created by Mike Pugh, an optimist from Chicago.
-Mike traveled on his own through Asia and East Africa from October 2002 – November 2003 and updated this site from the road.
+Vagabonding is a round-the- world travelogue created by Mike P, an optimist from Chicago.
+Mike traveled on his own through Asia and East Africa and updated this site from the road.

 The trip is over, but the site remains.
-Random entries appear on this front page, and all the travelogue, video, and photo entries are in their archives.
+All the travelogue, video, and photo entries are in their archives.

 View a map of Mike's route.

-What equipment do I use to produce Vagabonding.com?
+What equipment did I use to produce Vagabonding.com?
 What about software?
-How do I carry everything?
+How did I carry everything?
 What about security?
 Why am I always wearing a blue shirt and grey pants?

 Read on, curious traveler.

-Take note that I'm writing this nine months into the trip; the kit is about as streamlined and refined as it's going to get.
+Take note that I wrote this nine months into the trip; the kit is about as streamlined and refined as it's going to get.

 > Hardware

-Fujitsu P2000 Lifebook laptop computer – I researched laptop computers endlessly for this trip, and this little Fujitsu was – and still is – the best machine for my purposes.
-Just 3.5 lbs (1.6 kg) in size, this beauty boats a 30 GB hard drive, 368 MB of RAM, built in DVD ROM/CD-RW drive, and, most importantly, a Firewire port (which I use to transfer video between camera and computer).
-I compose all the Vagabonding content on this computer, enjoy a 1,669-song music library, archive materials to CD-R, and even watch an occasional DVD.
-For travelers, I can't recommend this machine enough.
+Fujitsu P2000 Lifebook laptop computer – I researched laptop computers endlessly for this trip, and this little Fujitsu was the best machine for my purposes.
+It was a netbook before they made netbooks.
+Just 3.5 lbs (1.6 kg) in size, it burned discs and had a Firewire port (used to transfer video between camera and computer).
+I composed all Vagabonding content on this computer, enjoyed a huge music library, archived materials to disc, and even watched the occasional DVD.

 laptop

-Panasonic AG-DVX100 Mini-DV Camera – this is the showpiece of my kit.
-At 4 lbs (1.8 kg), this is the smallest professional DV camera on the market.
-And it's proven to be a durable workhorse.
-I've used it in rainforests, deserts, and at freezing high-altitudes; in every condition, it's performed like a champ.
+Panasonic AG-DVX100 Mini-DV Camera – this was the showpiece of my kit.
+At 4 lbs (1.8 kg), this was the smallest professional DV camera on the market.
+And it was a durable workhorse.
+I used it in rainforests, deserts, and at freezing high-altitudes; in every condition, it performed like a champ.

 dv cam